angular/angular/aio/content/guide/lifecycle-hooks.md

 Never put content between a component's element tags *unless you intend to project that content into the component*.

-Now look at the component's template:
+Now look at the component's template.

 <code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="template" header="AfterContentComponent (template)"></code-example>